 Yes.
 Most programs ask you to be enrolled in an academic course for at least the Fall and some for the Spring in order to participate with this program.
 Some of these courses are taught in your own residential area!
 Be sure to review the program expectations noted in the Community Agreement you will review and sign (if you have not done so already) to continue to be an active member of the community.

-We are finalizing dates for the LLC application deadline and retreat move-in details.
-Stay tuned!
+The deadline application deadline for Living-Learning Communities is June 24, 2022.
 To complete an application you must complete a housing contract first.

 It depends on the availability of space in the program.
 Generally, there is a selection process.